-Applications are sought from suitably qualified and experienced persons to be appointed to the Medical Radiation Practice Accreditation Committee (the Committee).
+Applications are sought from suitably qualified and experienced persons to be appointed to Chinese Medicine, Paramedicine and Podiatry Accreditation Committees (the Accreditation Committees).

-The appointments are made by the Medical Radiation Practice Board of Australia (the Board) under the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
+The appointments are made by the relevant profession's National Board under the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).